+Students will learn the basics of calculus and statistical analysis including:

+- Functions and their graphs

+- Trigonometric functions

+- Counting and probability

+- Exponential functions

+- Arithmetic and geometric sequences and series

+- Differential calculus

-areas of study assessment career opportunities Students will learn the basics of calculus and statistical analysis including: Students will demonstrate their knowledge and understandings through investigations, tests and Scientist, Statistics, Accounting, Business, Engineering, Physical Sciences, Mathematics Functions and their graphsTrigonometry functions exams.
-Counting and probability Exponential functions Arithmetic and geometric sequences and series Differential calculus Students are required to purchase a text book and graphics calculator to complete the course.
+Students will demonstrate their knowledge and understandings through investigations, tests and exams.

+Students are required to purchase a text book and graphics calculator to complete the course.

+Scientist, Statistics, Accounting, Business, Engineering, Physical Sciences, Mathematics